 On the basis of their habitat, termites are divided in two types:

 Images of : दीमक / উই পোকা / TERMITES

 (1) Ground or Soil nesting i.e. Subterranean & (2) Wood nesting i.e. Non-Subterranean having no contact with Soil or Ground.
 Both the varieties are dangerous but the Subterranean or Ground nesting type can heavily damage a building, if allowed to infest highly.
 Termites develop colonies below the ground of the building or sometimes at close vicinity of the building they make nest in the stump of any tree and some species even make a conical or dome-shaped mound.
 These colonies may persist for many years.
-Cellulose, a polysaccharides is the chief constituent of all plant tissues and fibres and cellulose is the basic nutrient of Termites.
+Cellulose, a polysaccharides is the chief constituent of all plant tissues and fibers and cellulose is the basic nutrient of Termites.
 So Termites reaches the building in search of their favourite foods i.e. wood.
 They also damage materials of organic origin with a cellulosic base, household articles like furniture, furnishings, clothing, stationary etc. Termites are also found to damage non-cellulosic substances in their search for food.
 Rubber, leather, plastics, neoprene and even the lead cover of underground cables are damaged by termites.

 Subterranean termites require moisture to sustain their life.
 They normally need access to the ground at all times.They build tunnels with clay between the nest and the source of food for their movement in a humid atmosphere and darkness.
 These tunnels also protect them from predators.

 IDENTIFICATION OF TERMITES:

 There are over 2300 species of Termites out of which about 220 are found in India.